carolher/oyitrinn/README.md

 - 👋 Hi, I’m @oyitrinn
 - 👀 I’m interested in Software Engineering.
-To be more specific back-end, API's Development, application design and architecture.
+To be more specific back-end, API's development, application design and architecture.
 Others interest of mine in tech are AI, Data and Ml.
 - 🌱 I’m currently learning Cloud Computing.
 - 📫 How to reach me http://carolher.com/